apache/hadoop/hadoop-tools/hadoop-federation-balance/src/site/markdown/FederationBalance.md

   Federation Balance is a tool balancing data across different federation namespaces.
 It uses [DistCp](../hadoop-distcp/DistCp.html) to copy data from the source path to the target path.
 First it creates a snapshot at the source path and submits the initial distcp.
-Then it uses distcp diff to do the incremental copy.
-Finally when the source and the target are the same, it updates the mount table in Router and moves the source to trash.
+Second it uses distcp diff to do the incremental copy until the source and the target are the same.
+Then If it's working in RBF mode it updates the mount table in Router.
+Finally it moves the source to trash.

   This document aims to describe the usage and design of the Federation Balance.